anlutro/access/readme.md

 ## Contribution

-Bug reports, suggestions and code improvements are highly welcome.
+Bug reports, feature suggestions and code improvements are highly welcome.
+If you make a pull request, do make sure that your changes pass the unit tests.

 Use the github issue system!
 If you just want to have a chat, look for me in #laravel on freenode.

 ## Installation

 ### Requirements
-PHP 5.4 or higher
+- PHP 5.4 or higher
-Laravel 4.1 or higher
+- Laravel 4.1 or higher

 ### Install
 `composer require anlutro/access`